 Now, we said talk… but don’t just talk.
 You have the power and opportunity to show your client what you can do.
 Make some example dashboards and put them on-screen during your meetings.
 Show your clients the kinds of insights they could be getting, and they won’t be able to resist.

-Last but not least, the number one rule for building any good relationship: listen.
+Last but not least, the number one rule for building any good relationship: listen and ask questions.
 The more information you have on your client, the better you can serve them.
-By personalizing their service package to them, you’ll have happier clients who are benefitting (and therefore willing to invest) more.
+By personalizing their service package to them, you’ll have happier clients who are benefitting from your services and therefore willing to invest more.

 Start with your best foot forward and set their expectations high (but realistic!).

 How’s your elevator pitch?
 Practice it anyway.
 You’re not a salesman, you are an accountant, but your services do need selling… so we’ll say describing your services should be second nature.
 You should be able to recite them as soon as someone says ‘My cash flow doesn’t look too good’ or ‘Hmm, I’m not sure if I can afford another office’.
 If your ears don’t prick up, it needs work.